hunter-teacher-cert/work_csci70900-daianam08/Methods1/Portfolio/Lesson 1/HTML_CSS_Lesson.md

 Let's take a quick look at the CSS sheet.
 Notice how we call ids and classes differently!
 While elements have no symbols, classes use a period when called and ids use the pound/hashtag symbol.

+Let's only edit div and see how that would affect the code.
+Do we see now why we would want to use an ID or Class?

 ## Student Activity (10 mins)
 Let's edit our CSS sheet!
 Add the appropriate modifications for each section(text color and size).
 Stretch- Finished early?
 Try looking up a color picker and instead of adding color as the name of the color, try adding them as HEX or RBG (use w3schools as a reference).

 ## Review activity (5mins)

+### If we have time, or leave as Do Now for next day
+- Check for understanding: Comment in your CSS sheet what an ID and Class are, and what symbols you use for them when calling them in the CSS sheet.
+How many times can you use an ID vs Class in your code?
 ---